-As indicated by preliminary CBS data and data on the number of persons insured with the CPIA, the number of employed persons dropped in September and the downward trend in employment continued.
-Specifically, seasonally adjusted data from the CPIA suggest that employment decreased by 3.7% from the same month in the previous year.
-It should be noted that CBS employment data for the period after January 2010 are preliminary and subject to revision.
+Simultaneously with the increase in unemployment, November saw a decrease in the number of employed persons, as shown by preliminary CBS data as well as the data on the number of persons insured with the CPIA.
+The decline in employment continued not only on a monthly level but also on an annual level (by 3.7%, as shown by CPIA data).
+It should be noted, however, that the CBS employment data for the period after January 2010 are preliminary and subject to revision.